st3n/project-TehnoCat/README.md

-'birthdays' - show all birthdays from the phone book on the next week 'search-by-name [name]' - shows all contacts with this name 'search-by-birthday [date]' - shows all contacts with the specific birthday 'search-by-email [email]' - shows all contacts with the specific email 'search-by-phones [phone1] [phone2] ...' - shows all contacts with the specific phone number 'all' - print the contacnts phone book
+'birthdays' - show all birthdays from the phone book on the next week 'search-by-name [name]' - shows all contacts with this name 'search-by-birthday [date]' - shows all contacts with the specific birthday 'search-by-emails [email]' - shows all contacts with the specific email 'search-by-phones [phone1] [phone2] ...' - shows all contacts with the specific phone number 'all' - print the contacnts phone book
 'close' or 'exit' - quit from the program